Dougall Carmichael

 Dougall Carmichael, DSO MC VD (8 November 1885 – 15 September 1945), was a Canadian farmer, war hero, politician and public servant.

 Personal life

-Born as Dougald Carmichael to John and Mary Carmichael in 1885 in Collingwood Township, Grey County, Ontario,.
-Older brother to Capt.
-John Carmichael, who died of injuries incurred as a field ambulance driver in France on April 20, 1918, and Nursing Sister Rachel Carmichael, Dougall grew up to become a farmer.
+Born Dougald Carmichael to John and Mary Carmichael in 1885 in Collingwood Township, Grey County, Ontario.He was the older brother of Capt.
+John Carmichael, who died of injuries incurred as a field ambulance driver in France on April 20, 1918, and Nursing Sister Rachel Carmichael.
+Dougall grew up to become a farmer.
 He married Bessie Devereaux in Collingwood in 1920, after returning home from World War I.

 Together, they had one child, Mary Devereaux Carmichael, six grandchildren, and numerous great-grandchildren.
 In 1928, Bessie was injured and remained bedridden, leading Dougall to sell his farm and move their family to Ottawa, where he became a civil servant, and later a Colonel in a military training facility in Brockville.

 World War I

 Carmichael served in the Canadian Militia for ten years in 35th Simcoe Foresters, before enlisting into the 58th Battalion, Canadian Expeditionary Force, in 1915.
 He attained the rank of Major, and became second in command of the 58th.
 He had many raids to his credit, and showed up well in all battles.
 When Colonel George Pearkes was wounded in September 1918, Carmichael took over his command of the 116th Battalion and faced violent opposition at Cambrai.

 He received numerous honours for his service: